JedborgWoW/RCLootCouncil-3.3.5a/README.md

 # RCLootcouncil-3.3.5a

-A backport of RCLootCouncil for World of Warcraft 3.3.5a.
+A backport of the retail version of RCLootCouncil for World of Warcraft 3.3.5a.

 Original project:
 https://www.curseforge.com/wow/addons/rclootcouncil